From The Jessica Diaries

 It’s your responsibility to build a legacy for those to come.

 I couldn’t help but get emotional looking at the babies and young children of our family.
 I managed to hold back my tears, but I realized that it does take a village to raise a child.
 It’s all of our responsibility to make sure the little ones succeed in life and have the best chance and opportunities that are available.
-That’s partly why I do what I do – to make sure my nieces, cousins and (future) children have jobs and wealth as and when they get older.
+That’s partly why I do what I do – to make sure my nieces, cousins and (future) children have jobs and wealth when they get older.

 Stay in touch.